-The type of the thread group.
+type The type of the thread group.
 At present, only 'process' is a valid type.

 The target-specific process identifier.
-This field is only present for thread groups of type 'process'.
+This field is only present for thread groups of type 'process' and only if the process exists.

 num\children

 The number of children this thread group has.
 This field may be absent for an available thread group.